 He was also keenly involved in the financing and set up of the companys biggest asset, the US$ 20 million Film, Television and Animation School in Film City, Whistling Woods International (WWI).
 The school opened its doors in July 2006 and now has over 500 students and has been voted one of the best schools in the world by Hollywood Reporter.
 He has been teaching regularly at the school as well since its inception.
 He helped start Indias first MBA in Media and Entertainment — through WWI and Manipal University, lead the start up of WWIs own MBA in Media and Communication and has overseen the expansion of WWI to other campuses and countrys including Nigeria and the UK.

-He has since taken over the role of Head of Academics at WWI as well.
+He has since taken over the role of Director - Academics at WWI as well.
 This includes the Directorship of the School of Communication and the Head of Department of Producing at the school.
 He regularly teaches, takes master-classes and invites the cream of the film and media industry to interact with students at WWI and provides the industry mentorship and guidance to all the schools students across specializations.

 In 2014, he was promoted to Managing Director of Mukta Arts, responsible for the overall day-to-day operations of the company and all its group holdings as well as the future strategy and expansion for all businesses.